AzizNadirov/azuremlconstructor/README.md

 `amlctor` allows you to create Azure Machine Learning(shortly - `AML`)  [Pipeline](https://learn.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines?view=azureml-api-2). `amlctor` based on the [Azure Machine Learning SDK](https://learn.microsoft.com/en-us/azure/machine-learning/v1/how-to-create-machine-learning-pipelines?view=azureml-api-1&preserve-view=true), and implements main operations of the Pipeline creation.
 You can create pipelines with AML Steps, which can take DataInputs.
 In amlctor pipeline creation consists of 3 steps:

+### 0. Preporation

+It's highly recommended to create separated folder your pipeline projects.
+And also, virtual environment(venv).
+You can create separated venv for future AML projects.
+It's specially useful if you are working with different kinds of libraries: data science oriented, web and so on.

 ### 1. Pipeline initialisation

 Something like project initialisation.
 You choose pipeline name, directory and credential `.env` file.
 For storing amlctor has denv storage - or **EnvBank**.
 Initialise pipeline as: